somilsharma8/DiceGameFullStack/README.md

-# DiceGameFullStack
+# Dice Game - FullStack
-This is a multiplayer Dice Game with both front end and backend functionalities.
+(This is a multiplayer Dice Game with both front end and backend functionalities.)